Tax Records Roundup

 Start a folder on your desk or your computer, and start filing this info as you receive it.
 That way, if you procrastinate, at least you’ll have what you need at your fingertips when tax time is here.

-(And don’t forget about the discount ITCU members can enjoy when they file with TurboTax®: click here to learn more!)
+(And don’t forget about the discount ITCU members can enjoy when they file with TurboTax®: learn more about our TurboTax® discount !)